 III.
 Shoots Requiring Special Permission

 - Shoots that require the use of prop weapons, smoke or fog machines, live animals, or young children require special permission from Lenny Manzo, VMA Director of Production and Safety.
 Use of actual weapons of any kind on any Emerson College production is prohibited, including, but not limited to: any knife, sword, or any other kind of stabbing weapon; handcuffs or any other personal restraint tools; handguns, rifles, shotguns, BB guns, pellet guns, or any gun shooting any type of projectile.
-Prop weapons are not permitted in the residence halls.
+Prop weapons

-- Shoots that require after hours access to buildings or locations may require special additional permission.
+- Shoots that require after-hours access to buildings or locations may require special additional permission.

 - If you are traveling with Emerson College equipment outside of the United States, The Emerson College equipment insurance policy will cover College equipment, and the College will provide an insurance certificate showing that the value of that equipment is insured for the duration of that travel.
 Shoots outside the United States require our creation of a customs manifest.
 When reserving equipment for an international shoot, please notify an EDC manager.
 Please apply at least two weeks in advance.